Template Toolkit Tools

 $tools.sqlite.all()

-- a method that allows you to output all data from the table, for example:
+- a method that allows you to output all data from a table, for example:

 [% res = tools.sqlite.get('results/test.sqlite', 'SELECT * FROM test') %]

-This tool is designed to replace the user-agent in scrapers that use it (for example, Net::HTTP).
+This tool is designed to substitute the user-agent in scrapers that use it (for example, Net::HTTP).
 There are two methods:

 $tools.ua.list()

-- outputs a random user agent from the available ones.
+- outputs a random one from the available user-agents.

 file, which can be edited if necessary.

-When using this tool for the User agent parameter in scrapers, it is necessary to specify it explicitly:
+When using this tool for the User agent parameter in scrapers, it must be explicitly specified:

 [% tools.ua.random() %]